Flamengo outlines last attempt, but United already sets schedule for Andreas after game with Tolima | Flamengo

 Andreas Pereira training at Ninho do Urubu — Photo: Marcelo Cortes / CRF

+The forecast between the parties involved is that this Wednesday’s match, against Tolima, at 21:30 (Brasília), in Colombia, for the round of 16 of Libertadores, will be the midfielder’s farewell.

++ Athletico-PR notifies Flamengo and exercises clause to stay permanently with Hugo Moura

-With negotiations underway with Fulham, who offered the same €10m plus €3m in bonuses, Andreas awaits contacts with Dutch coach Erik ten Hag to define the future.
-As he is in the middle of the season, the 26-year-old will not need to participate in the start of pre-season for United and won just over a week off in Brazil after the end of his contract with Flamengo, next Thursday.
+With negotiations underway with Fulham, who offered the same €10m plus €3m in bonuses, Andreas is awaiting contacts with Manchester United manager Erik ten Hag to define the future.
+As he is in the middle of the season, the 26-year-old will not need to participate in the start of the pre-season for United and won just over a week off in Brazil after the end of his link with Flamengo.

+Rodrigo Capelo explains which models Flamengo can use to build a new stadium

 Already in the process of returning the house where he lives with his family in Rio de Janeiro, the player disembarks with the delegation in São Paulo and will go directly to Londrina.
-Upon returning to England, Andreas will depend on the progress of negotiations with Fulham to know whether or not he will continue with United for the second phase of the pre-season in Australia.
+Upon returning to England, Andreas will depend on the progress of talks with Fulham to know whether or not he will go with United for the second phase of the pre-season in Australia.

-Since the beginning of negotiations, Andreas Pereira has reinforced his desire to remain at Flamengo and has even agreed to a salary for the contract lasting until the end of 2026, about 40% below what is in force with United until mid-2023.
-The club Carioca, in turn, backed off from the agreement signed with the athlete and the British in early February.
+Since the beginning of negotiations, Andreas Pereira has reinforced his desire to stay at Flamengo and has even agreed to a salary for the contract lasting until the end of 2026, about 40% below the monthly amount that is in effect with United until mid-2023.
+The carioca club, in turn, withdrew from the agreement signed with the athlete and the English in early February.

 Andreas Pereira has a contract with United – Photo: Getty Images